varlardohaeris/emacs-archives/gnu/which-key-readme.txt

     #+CAPTION: which-key in a frame with 2 vertical splits
     [[./img/which-key-bottom-split.png]]
+** Known Issues
+   - A few users have reported crashes related to which-key popups when quitting a key sequence with =C-g=.
+A possible fix is discussed in [[https://github.com/justbur/emacs-which-key/issues/130][this issue]].
 ** Thanks
    Special thanks to
    - [[https://github.com/bmag][@bmag]] for helping with the initial development and finding many bugs.